Contributed By Alem & Associates

-In addition, seeing as Article 796(2) expressly refers to Article 800 of the NCPC, it may be argued that, in order to be granted exequatur, the arbitral award for which the order is sought must not be in breach of one of the annulment grounds mentioned at 11.1 Grounds for Appeal, and that it contains all mandatory mentions including the parties’ claims and supporting causes and means, the name(s) of the arbitrator(s), the reasoning and operative part, the date, and signature of the arbitrator(s).
-The reference to Article 800 of the NCPC may also justify that the arbitral award for which the order is sought must comply with public policy rules.
-The foregoing may, however, be in contradiction with the aforementioned Article 814(1) of the NCPC which only refers to a manifest violation of international public policy as the sole test to granting or denying exequatur for an international arbitral award.
-As detailed below (see 12.3 Approach of the Courts), the Lebanese case law has mitigated the incongruity resulting from the provisions of Article 796(2) of the NCPC.
+In addition, seeing as Article 796(2) expressly refers to Article 800 of the NCPC, it may be argued that, in order to be granted exequatur, the arbitral award for which the order is sought must not be in breach of one of the annulment grounds mentioned under 11.1 Grounds for Appeal and must contain all mandatory information, including the parties’ claims and supporting causes and means, the name(s) of the arbitrator(s), the reasoning and operative part, the date, and the signature of the arbitrator(s).
+The reference to article 800 of the NCPC may also justify the arbitral award for which the order is sought having to comply with public policy rules.
+However, this may be in contradiction of Article 814(1) of the NCPC, which only refers to a manifest violation of international public policy as the sole test to justify granting or denying exequatur for an international arbitral award.
+As seen below (12.3 Approach of the Courts), Lebanese case law has mitigated the incongruity resulting from the provisions of Article 796(2) of the NCPC.

-Once the enforcement order has been granted for international arbitral awards rendered outside Lebanon, the award debtor may appeal the order before the Court of Appeal.
-As for international arbitral awards, they are only subject to annulment proceedings (see above, 11.1 Grounds of Appeal).
+Once the enforcement order has been granted for international arbitral awards rendered outside Lebanon, the award debtor may appeal the order before the court of appeal.
+International arbitral awards are only subject to annulment proceedings (see 11.1 Grounds for Appeal).

 In light of the above, international arbitral awards (rendered locally or abroad) are normally granted recognition and exequatur in Lebanon, whereas very few cases of dismissal of exequatur exist in Lebanese case law.